Professor Russell Tytler

 Peta J. White is an associate professor in science and environmental education at Deakin University.
 She educated in classrooms, coordinated programs, supported curriculum reform, and prepared teachers in jurisdictions across Canada and Australia.
 Her PhD explored learning to live sustainably as a platform to educate future teachers.
 Peta continues her commitment to initial teacher education and in-service teacher education through research-informed professional learning programs.
 Peta’s current research follows three narratives: science and biology education; sustainability, environmental, and climate change education; and collaborative/activist methodologies and embodied research practice.
 She is committed to share research findings via accessible professional contexts.

-Associate Professor Wanty Widjaja
+Professor Wanty Widjaja

 Wanty is the Associate Head of School International and Engagement of the School of Education.
 Wanty’s research focuses on understanding complexity of classroom practices and examining ways to support teacher professional learning and student mathematical reasoning.
 Two recent and notable Category 1 and 2 grant successes are Australian Research Council (ARC) Discovery Project Primary teachers adaptive expertise in interdisciplinary maths and science (2021-2024) and Secondary Mathematics and Science initiative for out-of-field teachers funded by Victorian Department of Education and Training (2020-current).
 In 2023, Wanty led a successful Australia Awards Fellowship ‘Vietnam-Australia partnership for digital transformation in higher education’ funded by Australian Department of Foreign Affairs and Trade.

-Dr. Lihua Xu
+Associate Professor Lihua Xu

 Lihua’s research activity has been focused upon video-based classroom research and cross-cultural comparative studies.
 She was involved in a number of ARC projects that investigated curriculum and instructional practices in both science and mathematics classrooms from East Asian and Western countries.
 Her current research explores innovative ways to improve teacher professional learning in schools and facilitate school change in the area of science education.